nuelnike/rem_waste/README.md

 - Add Items	        # Adds multiple new TODO tasks and verifies their appearance.
 - Remove Items	    # Deletes tasks and confirms their removal.
 - Logout	        # Logs the user out and confirms redirect + message.

+## Reporting

+### Cypress:
+- Screenshots saved in /cypress/screenshots

+### Postman:
+- Detailed test results in Postman console
+- Response validation for each request